SonnyK33/obsidian/A Monetary and Fiscal History of the US 1961-2021.md

 Mundell Fleming models on fixed and floating rates
 His work on optimal currency
-Areas argue against the euro even though he’s called father of the euro
+Areas argue against the euro even though he’s called father of the euro A paper on time inconsistencies, which won Nobel prize, got too much credit for this. (central bank independence)

 Overview: